TZstatsADS/Fall2019-proj3-sec1-grp3/finalize_model/README.md

 **If you want to train the models:**

 ## Phrase 0: Environment Setup
-To replicate the result, please check the environment set up file to correctly set up the pytorch environment.
+To replicate the result, please check the environment set up list below to correctly set up the pytorch environment.

 ## Phrase 1: Data pre-processing